Neillon/A3Chat/README.md

 # A3Chat
 ## Chat app by A3 Group<br/>

-**Discipline: Mobile Development |  Teacher: Diego Catalano**<br/>
+**Discipline: Mobile Development |  Teacher: Diego Catalano**

-This repository has the code for the final work of the Android Development class, created by group A3:<br/>
+This repository has the code for the final work of the Android Development class, created by group A3.

 **Resources Used:**

 *  Cloud Firestore